zhk1127/Practical-Application-Assignment-5.1/README.md

 Here are the key features identifed for these drivers who are more likely to accept the bar coupons.
 1. Go to bar very often every month
 2. Doesn't have a kid in the car
+3. Also go to expensive restaurant very often every month

 Here are the key features identifed for these drivers who are more likely to accept the decent restaurants ($20–$50) coupons.
 1. Go to these decent and expensive restaurants very often every month